More About CDs and Jumbo CD Accounts

 Minimum deposit.

 Different CDs have different rules for the minimum amount required to open an account — varying from as little as $1 to as high as several thousand dollars.
-The CD accounts and certificates available through SaveBetter can be opened with as little as $1.
+The CD accounts and certificates available through Raisin can be opened with as little as $1.

 Fees (or lack thereof).

 Some financial institutions might charge monthly maintenance fees, which can quickly eat into your savings.
 Make sure you understand any fees that are associated with an account — or choose one that doesn’t charge any.
-There are no fees to open or maintain a CD account or certificate through SaveBetter.
+There are no fees to open or maintain a CD account or certificate through Raisin.

 Withdrawal penalties.